 Another aspect I find super intriguing when it comes to diving in the Galapagos is the lack of mass tourism and the focus on eco-travel.
 I am currently eyeing a liveaboard with Galapagos Shark Diving, a great company that offers eco dive liveaboards with a focus on conservation.

 If you want to travel to the Galapagos you will need to keep rules and regulations for both the islands as well as Ecuador overall in mind.
-To get to Ecuador you will need a negative PCR-test no older than 3 days upon entering the country.
-In order to get to the Galapagos, you will need an additional test no older than 96 hours.
-This can be the same test you used to enter the country if you are just transiting and the results are no older than those 96 hours.
+To get to Ecuador you will need a negative PCR-test or antigene test no older than 3 days upon entering the country.
+Alternatively you will need to present your vaccine card with the 2nd vaccine at least 14 days old.

 And in case you are not ready to book a trip yet, check out this post with the 10 best dive books to keep you entertained on land!